demisto/content-docs/content-repo/extra-docs/articles/CI-CD-Article.md

 8. **(Optional) Run SDK Validate and SDK Lint on your changes**

+    Run demisto-sdk format command to set all your changes as expected.
     To check that your code is valid you can run the demisto-sdk validate command and the demisto-sdk lint command on your code.
     **Troubleshooting:** in case that you get a-lot of errors from the validate/lint commands don't be panic you can control the validations that you want to ignore:
     For example: the `BA111` - Problematic fields names error, or `IN135` or `IN145` - Integration params issues, you can add it to the `.pack-ignore` file in your pack like this: